Vaitesswar/Order-book-building/README.md

 - order id is unique per order book per side.

 ## Functions ##
-I have implemented three functions in Python namely readData, getData and insertDeleteData while I could only implement readData and getData methods in C++.
+I have implemented two functions in Python in C++ namely readData and getData.
-- readData function runs through the raw data once and saves the order books at regular intervals as text files in a folder.
+- readData function runs through the raw data once and saves the order books at regular intervals (100 time steps) as text files in a folder.
 - getData function helps to retrieve the order book information for the user-defined range optimally.
-- InsertDeleteData function helps to insert a new record or delete an old record and generates the most updated order book as a text file.

 ## Compile and execution instruction ##
 - Python